devilcrucifier/Sorting-Tutorials/README.md

 The code is written entirely in C and is open to everyone to add more features to it.

 The current Sorting methods that I'd implemented are :
-Selection Sort
+-Selection Sort
-Insertion Sort
+-Insertion Sort
-Bubble Sort
+-Bubble Sort
-Merge Sort
+-Merge Sort
-Quick Sort
+-Quick Sort
-Shell Sort
+-Shell Sort

 More to come :
-- Heap Sort
+- More Sorting methods
 - a GUI based approach
 -